About the Be CALM Program

 Working out conflicts with others to support healthy relationships.

-Builds capacity for mindful teaching with intentionality, awareness, and curiosity.
-Promotes relationships with students that support their skill development.
+Builds capacity for modeling strong SEL skills and teaching with intentionality, awareness, and curiosity.
+Strengthens relationships with students and promotes a safe, supportive learning environment.

 MAKE MINDFULNESS MEANINGFUL

-Focus on application to situations that are relevant to educators and students.
-Give educators and students choice and flexibility to find what works best for them.
+Focuses on applying mindfulness in situations that are relevant to educators and students.
+Gives educators and students choice and flexibility to discover practices and strategies that promote self-agency in their SEL skills development and personal mindfulness practice.

-Coaching students to apply SEL skills in real time to manage stress, difficult peer-to-peer interactions, and other situations as they arise.
+Enhances educators' ability to apply a mindful coaching approach to help students apply SEL skills in real time to manage stress, difficult peer-to-peer interactions, and other situations as they arise.

 UTILIZE COLLABORATIVE LEARNING STRATEGIES

-Making learning and instructional methods active and student-focused.
-Using an inquiry-based approach to guide reflections and discussions.
+Makes learning and instructional methods active and student-focused.
+Promotes an inquiry-based approach to guide reflections and discussions.